 Graduate Student Housing

 The Office of Residential Services offers WPI graduate students the opportunity to live in a community of their peers.
-The Graduate Properties is composed of graduate student homes and apartments that are conveniently located in the neighborhood surrounding the WPI campus as well as apartments located at the Salisbury Estates complex adjacent to campus.
-The Graduate Properties are an ideal place to establish a balance between academic, social and work life—all with the support of the WPI community.
+Graduate Student Housing is composed of graduate student homes and apartments that are conveniently located in the neighborhood surrounding the WPI campus as well as apartments located at the Salisbury Estates complex adjacent to campus.
+Graduate Student Housing is an ideal place to establish a balance between academic, social and work life—all with the support of the WPI community.
 With the close proximity to campus and WPI activities, and plenty of social gatherings to enjoy, residents can make the most of their WPI experience.
-The Graduate Properties community is a diverse community of fellow graduate students, faculty, and staff with whom you’ll develop meaningful and supportive relationships during your time at WPI.
+The Graduate Student Housing community is a diverse community of fellow graduate students, faculty, and staff with whom you’ll develop meaningful and supportive relationships during your time at WPI.

 - Graduate Housing Info